 If you try this recipe for almond cupcakes, I’d love to hear what think of it!
-Please leave a rating, and let me know your thoughts by sharing a comment 🙂
+Please leave a rating below.

 Also please tag me @chelsweets, and use the #chelsweets so that I can see your amazing creations on social media!